Mein wunderbares West-Berlin (German title)

 World premiere at Berlinale (Panorama), 11 Feb 2017

-Playing now on film festivals around the world.
+Has been playing on many film festivals around the world.
 With English subtitles.
 Subtitled versions in French, Spanish, Portuguese, Russian, Chinese and eventually Arabic soon available.

 Produced by